bcat/qmk_userspace/layouts/65_ansi_blocker_split_bs/bcat/readme.md

-# bcat's 65% ANSI blocker split backspace layout
+# bcat's 65% ANSI layout with blocker and split Backspace

 This is a standard 65% keyboard layout, with a blocker to the left of the arrow keys, an HHKB-style (split) backspace, and media controls in the function layer